LilianCruanes/neo4j_for_django/docs/advanced-neo4j-concepts.md

 ---

 # Sessions
-Session are groups of transaction used to establish an unique connection for all transactions contained in it.
+Sessions are groups of transactions used to establish an unique connection for all transactions contained in it.
-Let's see how to setup manually a session :
+Let's see how to set up manually a session :

 1) Import the **`Session`** class from **`neo4j_for_django.db.base`**.